Ozynwoke/2025-Fitness-Journey-Apple-Health-Analysis/README.md

 ## About

 This project documents a plus-size fitness journey where **consistency and resilience** matter more than size.
 The focus is on showing up daily, tracking effort honestly, and turning raw movement data into a story of growth.

+---

+## Insights & Commentary

+The dashboard highlights the following patterns in movement behavior across 2025:

+1. **High Consistency in Physical Activity**
+   Most days fall into the *High* or *Moderate* activity category, showing strong daily engagement in movement and exercise routines.

+2. **Strong Endurance and Daily Coverage**
+   Average results show:
+   - ~15,000 steps per day
+   - ~12 km walking distance
+   - ~138 minutes of exercise daily
+   These metrics reflect sustained endurance levels rather than occasional spikes.

+3. **Weekly and Monthly Variability**
+   Noticeable dips appear periodically — often aligning with recovery days — indicating a healthy balance between training load and rest.

+4. **Seasonal Peaks in Effort**
+   Some calendar periods show recurring intensity surges, likely driven by personal challenges, motivation highs, or planned fitness pushes.

+5. **Overall Positive Health Trend**
+   Despite fluctuations, the general trend shows improvement in consistency and volume of movement over the year.

+> This project demonstrates the story of a real fitness journey: disciplined, human, and data-driven.